 Death: Staying Awake for It

-It goes without saying that death and dying would be easier with more universal understanding that when the Doer exits the body there is a continuing journey that begins.
+Death and dying would be easier with a more universal understanding that when the Doer exits the body there is a continuing journey that begins.
 But more exposure to death would also be helpful.
-Usually we are estranged from participation in this rite of passage because most people die in hospitals where, as soon as they take their last breath, they are tagged and put into cold storage until burial.
+Usually, we are estranged from participation in this rite of passage because most people die in hospitals where, as soon as they take their last breath, they are tagged and put into cold storage until burial.
 This procedure has become the norm because most people want it that way.
 In other words, the reason so many agree to this is because, when all is said and done, we want death quickly removed from view because it frightens us.

 We are in a process of eternal and continuing ripening.
 The dying of our death is also the unfolding of our particular story.
 If we don’t consider it as such we will not want to stay awake for it.
 Perhaps this is one reason why drugs are so routinely administered to the terminally ill, not just to ease pain, but to palliate our awareness of what is transpiring as well.
 It’s like Woody Allen said: “I’m not afraid to die, I just don’t want to be there when it happens.”
 But death happens to everyone, and that is a reality that drugs cannot alter.
 Renewal will take place regardless.
 The more we can be participants in our dying, the better.